dnlbowers/modern-buddhism/TESTING.md

 1. Published the page via GitHub pages and shared with fellow students to test and received feedback.

+1. Created a post on linked in and asked my network of over 400 developers to review the site and report any issues.
+The post was viewed more than 1200 times and no issues were reported back in the comments.

 #### ***Manual Testing:***
 During testing, I used four different browsers to ensure cross-compatibility.
 The desktop browsers used by myself were: